plancknet/Getting-and-Cleaning-Data/README.md

     2. setting column names

 > Extracts only the measurements on the mean and standard deviation for each measurement

     1. keeping subject and activity attributes
     2. Adding extracted measurements

 > Uses descriptive activity names to name the activities in the data set

-    1. merging datasets
+    1. merging data sets
     2. eliminating unnecessary column

-> independent tidy data set with the average of each variable for each activity and each subject
+> Creating independent tidy data set with the average of each variable for each activity and each subject

     1. aggregating data by subject, activity
     2. writing datasets in text files